-Hematemesis, or the vomiting of blood, can be the result of a number of causes.
-There may be a disruption in the lining of the tube connecting the mouth and stomach (esophagus), or an irritation of the stomach or intestines, which can lead to inflammation, bleeding, and, eventually, the expulsion of blood through vomiting.
+Hematemesis, or the vomiting of blood in dogs, can be the result of a number of causes.
+There may be a disruption in the lining of the esophagus, or an irritation of the stomach or intestines, which can lead to inflammation, bleeding, and eventually, the expulsion of blood through vomiting.
 Alternatively, the blood may originate from an inflammation or injury in the mouth or lungs (respiratory system), after which it is swallowed and then thrown up (regurgitated).

 Hematemesis is relatively common in dogs, and can affect a wide range of systems depending on the source.
-The gastrointestinal system may be affected due to trauma, ulcer, inflammation, or the presence of a foreign object.
-A hemorrhage may affect the heart (cardiovascular system), resulting in a heart murmur and/or low blood pressure.
-Abnormally fast breathing due to severe hemorrhage can also occur.
-A clotting disorder (coagulopathy) can lead to hemorrhage in the stomach or intestines, and can also lead to hematemesis.
+The gastrointestinal system may be affected due to trauma, ulcer, cancer, inflammation or the presence of a foreign object.
+All of these may lead to a dog vomiting blood.

 Symptoms and Types

 Critically ill animals are at a higher risk for hematemesis.
-Other factors that can increase the risk of hematemesis are certain drugs, such as NSAIDs, or non-steroidal anti-inflammatories; shock; or thrombocytopenia—a reduced blood platelet count.
+Other factors that can increase the risk of hematemesis are certain drugs, such as NSAIDs, or nonsteroidal anti-inflammatories; shock; or diseases that cause thrombocytopenia—a reduced blood platelet count.

 Tests for diagnosis include blood tests, and urine and fecal analysis.
 Imaging tests such as ultrasound and X-ray may also be used to pinpoint inner disturbances.
-Through these diagnostic tests, the diagnosis for hematemesis may range from any number of the aforementioned causes, from contact with toxic substances to liver damage.
+The diagnosis for hematemesis may range from any number of the aforementioned causes, from contact with toxic substances to cancer.